-- (5) Where a person is restricted or detained- - (a) the next-of-kin of that person shall, at the request of that person, be informed as soon as practicable of the restriction or detention; - (b) the next-of-kin, lawyer and personal doctor of that person shall be allowed reasonable access to that person; and - (c) that person shall be allowed access to medical treatment including, at the request and at the cost of that person, access to private medical treatment. - (6) Where a person is arrested in respect of a criminal offence- - (a) the person is entitled to apply to the court to be released on bail, and the court may grant that person bail on such conditions as the court considers reasonable; - (b) in the case of an offence which is triable by the High Court as well as by a subordinate court, the person shall be released on bail on such conditions as the court considers reasonable, if that person has been remanded in custody in respect of the offence before trial for one hundred and twenty days; - (c) in the case of an offence triable only by the High Court, the person shall be released on bail on such conditions as the court considers reasonable, if the person has been remanded in custody for three hundred and sixty days before the case is committed to the High Court. - (7) A person unlawfully arrested, restricted or detained by any other person or authority shall be entitled to compensation from that other person or authority whether it is the State or an agency of the State or other person or authority. - (8) Where a person is convicted and sentenced to a term of imprisonment for an offence, any period he or she spends in lawful custody in respect of the offence before the completion of his or her trial shall be taken into account in imposing the term of imprisonment. - (9) The right to an order of habeas corpus shall be inviolable and shall not be suspended.
+- (5) Where a person is restricted or detained- - (a) the next-of-kin of that person shall, at the request of that person, be informed as soon as practicable of the restriction or detention; - (b) the next-of-kin, lawyer and personal doctor of that person shall be allowed reasonable access to that person; and - (c) that person shall be allowed access to medical treatment including, at the request and at the cost of that person, access to private medical treatment. - (6) Where a person is arrested in respect of a criminal offence- - (a) the person is entitled to apply to the court to be released on bail, and the court may grant that person bail on such conditions as the court considers reasonable; - (b) in the case of an offence which is triable by the High Court as well as by a subordinate court, if that person has been remanded in custody in respect of the offence for sixty days before trial, that person shall be released on bail on such conditions as the court considers reasonable; - [paragraph (b) substituted by section 9 of Act 11 of 2005] - (c) in the case of an offence triable only by the High Court, if that person has been remanded in custody for one hundred and eighty days before the case is committed to the High Court, that person shall be released on bail on such conditions as the court considers reasonable. - [paragraph (c) substituted by section 9 of Act 11 of 2005] - (7) A person unlawfully arrested, restricted or detained by any other person or authority shall be entitled to compensation from that other person or authority whether it is the State or an agency of the State or other person or authority. - (8) Where a person is convicted and sentenced to a term of imprisonment for an offence, any period he or she spends in lawful custody in respect of the offence before the completion of his or her trial shall be taken into account in imposing the term of imprisonment. - (9) The right to an order of habeas corpus shall be inviolable and shall not be suspended.